napari/napari/docs/source/events/perfmon.rst

     NAPARI_PERFMON=/tmp/perfmon.json python examples/add_labels.py

 Use the paint tool to draw on the labels layer.
-Notice in the **performance** widget it prints some events took over 100ms.
+Notice in the **performance** widget it says some events took over 100ms.
 It says both events took over 100ms, but really one probably called the other one, the call hierarchy is not shown: